How To Manage Your Videographer (Without Video Experience)

 One way to keep their audience’s attention would be to portray the emotions experienced when you first see this furniture in your home and what goes through your mind at the first signs of damage.
 It could sound something like this:

-“You just got new leather furniture, you’re so pleased with the way it looks in your home.
+“Imagine you just got new leather furniture, you’re so pleased with the way it looks in your home.
 But then, the inevitable first spill happens… What do you do?
 Your mind is racing and you’re asking yourself, how do I even clean this?
-Well, by the end of this video we promise you’ll be empowered with the knowledge you need to protect your furniture for the long haul.”
+Well, by the end of this video we promise you’ll have the knowledge you need to protect your furniture for the long haul.”

 Then we dive into evaluating the segments.
 They do a good job of holding up examples of products and examples of fabrics and textures to help guide the person watching this video.